For more challah recipes, click here!

 Place the yeast and honey in the bottom of the bowl.
 Cover with the warm water and whisk for 30 seconds to dissolve the yeast.

 Let the yeast foam and bubble for a few minutes.
-Mix in wet ingredients first (eggs, oil, vinegar) and then add the flours, salt, and xanthan gum.
+Mix in wet ingredients first (eggs, oil, vinegar) and then add the flours, salt, and xanthan gum and psyllium husks.
 Mix well.
 Add raisins if you like.
 Pour into a lightly oiled 9×5 loaf pan and smooth the top.
 Cover with a clean dishtowel and let rise for 1 1/2 to 2 hours.

 15 minutes before it’s finished rising, preheat the oven to 375 degrees.
 Remove the dishtowel and bake until golden brown, about 40 to 45 minutes.
 Let it cool for a few minutes out of the oven in the pan before removing.
 Turn it out onto a cooling rack and let cool 30 minutes before slicing.